Phoenix-Forge-Games/Unity.Commands.Public/README.md

 Check the demo scene.

 The ForgeCommandComponentBehavior is pretty self-explanatory.
 You add any commands that inherit ForgeCommand to the list, and it will execute them during the lifecycle event.
 Again, check demo scene

+The Demo Scene uses Text Mesh Pro, and will need to be